The best Amsterdam canal tours are self-made

 Canal Tour 3: ‘the Best of the Rest’

 On this route you will see the areas bordering the city center to the south (Oud-Zuid & De Pijp) and to the west (Oud-West).
-It is the nicest route to take in case the most central canals are closed, or if you want to avoid them yourself.
+It is the nicest route to take in case you want to see some of the city while avoiding the busiest city center canals.

 4: River Tour, out of town on the Amstel river